sergiovision/FinCore/README.md

 <p id="doc_about">
 </p>
   FinCore is a cool and free cross-platform personal finances manager written in .NET Core 3.1 with Angular 9 frontend. <br>

-  This project is a summary of my experience working as a developer and team leader for various financial institutions (banks and FOREX brokers) and individual traders.
-I made application as simple as possible to use with such complex thing as finances.<br>
+  <p>This project is a summary of my experience working as a developer and team leader for various financial institutions (banks and FOREX brokers) and individual traders.
+I made application as simple as possible to use with such complex thing as finances.</p>

 Program fits for anybody. <br>
   1. For merchant/consumer<br>